 If you've forgotten your username and/or password please click here to request this information.

-If not, be advised that CMECF has only been tested with Firefox versions 1.5 - 4 and Internet Explorer 6 - 8.
+If not, be advised that CMECF has only been tested with Firefox versions 50+ and Internet Explorer 8 - 11.x.
 Many users have reported success using other versions of these browsers, as well.
-Unfortunately, Safari is not supported at this time.
+Unfortunately, only specific versions of Safari are supported at this time.
 Mac users may use the Mac version of Firefox to access CMECF.